Kanavpuri743/Taxi_Management_System/ReadMe.md

 ```
 ---
 ##Usage
+1. Keep the text files "drivers.txt" and "graph.txt" in the same directory or write their paths in the code file where the constants "driver_file" and "graph_file" are defined at the top of the code.
-1. Run the application
+1. Run the program
 2. Enter pickup and destination coordinates
-3. Click "Find Drivers" to view:
+3. [For GUI Application] Click "Find Drivers" to view:
     - Available drivers
     - Shortest route
     - Fare estimate and ETA